Example: Simulating a Randomized Trial for a Vaccine

 Text(0.5, 0, 'Cases in the Treatment Group')

 In our simulation, we repeated the process of random assignment to the treatment group 500,000 times.
-Indeed, we found not one of the 500,000 simulations had as few as 117 cases or fewer.
+Indeed, we found not one of the 500,000 simulations had 117 or fewer cases.
 It would be an extremely rare event to see so few cases of COVID-19, if in fact the vaccine was not effective.
-A more useful computation is the vaccine’s efficiacy, which we describe next.

 After the problems with comparing drug trials that have different scopes and the efficacy for preventing severe cases of COVID-19 was explained, the Mayor of Detroit retracted his original statement, saying “I have full confidence that the Johnson & Johnson vaccine is both safe and effective.”